Baku Declaration Adopted at the Transhumance Expert Conference

 This Declaration is an outcome of the expert conference “Transhumance Landscapes of Global Importance” held in Baku, Azerbaijan, on 23-24 June 2025, within the framework of the ICOMOS World Heritage Transhumance Initiative.
 The conference was kindly hosted by the State Tourism Agency of the Republic of Azerbaijan.

-The conference, which ran through June 25, sought to examine nomadic cultural landscapes across different regions of the world, explore strategies for preserving this unique heritage, and discuss ways to harness their sustainable tourism potential amid the challenges posed by climate change and socio-economic transformation.
+The conference focused on landscapes shaped by pastoralist transhumance and sought to examine such cultural landscapes across different regions of the world, and the urgent need for their identification, safeguarding and sustainable development amid the challenges posed by climate change and socio-economic transformation.

 Related events